 How Many Calories Per Serving?

 This recipe is only 143 calories per serving.

-Soba (Japanese buckwheat noodles)
+Soba Recipe (Japanese buckwheat noodles)

-1 bunch spinach (lightly boiled, squeezed dry of water, and cut into 2-inch length)
+- 1 bunch spinach, lightly boiled, squeezed dry of water, and cut into 2-inch length

-1 box buna shimeji mushrooms (lightly boiled and set aside)
+- 1 box buna shimeji mushrooms, lightly boiled and set aside

 - 1For the dashi, bring the water to a boil in a pot.
 Once it boils, turn the heat down to maintain a gentle simmer (boiling makes the stock cloudy).
 Put the dry bonito flakes into a disposable soup bag and tie the top.
 Drop the satchel in the water along with the kombu.
 Let this steep for about 30 minutes, then discard the soup bag.
 Add the seasonings to make the soup base.